Superbition/Celestte-Docs/docs/security/hashing.md

 ## Introduction

-In Polyel you are provided with a hashing Facade called `Hash` which gives you access to hashing functions for storing user passwords, based on the PHP native functions and algorithms supported by PHP.
-Polyel works with three major hashing algorithms: Bcrypt, Argon2i and Argon2id.
+In Voltis you are provided with a hashing Facade called `Hash` which gives you access to hashing functions for storing user passwords, based on the PHP native functions and algorithms supported by PHP.
+Voltis works with three major hashing algorithms: Bcrypt, Argon2i and Argon2id.

-The Polyel registration and authentication system will by default use ` argon2id` as the hashing algorithm to handle passwords, ` argon2id` is also the default set within the hashing configuration file.
+The Voltis registration and authentication system will by default use ` argon2id` as the hashing algorithm to handle passwords, ` argon2id` is also the default set within the hashing configuration file.

-<div class="warnMsg">Polyel by default will use the Argon2id hashing algorithm, meaning PHP 7.3.0+ is required</div>
+<div class="warnMsg">Voltis by default will use the Argon2id hashing algorithm, meaning PHP 7.3.0+ is required</div>

 ## Configuration